SAFCSP-Team/operating-system-path/README.md

 * Make your changes to the project.
 * Submit a pull/merge request.

-> All questions and concerns regarding the projects share it using github issues.
+> All questions regarding the projects are shared using Github issues.

 ## Resource Stack